nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your **CinternS** app.

 4. Double-click the file to start the app.
+In case that does not work, you can also open your terminal, change directory to the one with the jar file, and run the command `java -jar CinternS.jar`.

    The GUI similar to the below should appear in a few seconds.
 When the app is started for the first time, sample data is included to help you get started.<br>
    ![Ui](images/Ui.png)

 5. Type commands into the command box and press Enter to execute them.<br>